Letters and emails are a very useful advocacy tactic.

-With the exception of those in leadership roles, most legislators have no staff.
-That means the majority of time, they’re the ones who are answering when constituents call or write emails.
+With the exception of those in leadership roles, most state legislators have no staff.
+That means the majority of time, they’re the ones who are answering when constituents write.
 The amount of mail a legislator gets on a certain issue can help determine its importance in their eyes.
-For example, if a legislator is getting a ton of e-mails and letters saying “vote NO on this bill,” it’s bound to make a big impression.
+For example, if a legislator is getting a ton of emails and letters saying “vote NO on this bill,” it’s bound to make a big impression.

 A note on hand-written correspondence:

 All legislators have a state email address; most list their home address and telephone number.
 Keep in mind during the legislative session they spend the majority of the week in Pierre, so if you’re sending physical/snail mail they may not receive your letter in time for key votes.

 Make it short and sweet: If your legislator is receiving a ton of mail about certain hot-button issues, you’ll want to make your point quickly.

 Tell a story: The more personal your letter is, the more compelling it will be to your legislator.
 Tell your legislator how bills will affect you, your family, or your friends.